-Want to take a trusty song with you and play it on your Fire tablet—without stores, clouds and synchronization?
-Find out here how to add an mp3 file to Kindle Fire.
+Want to take a trusty song with you and play it on your Fire tablet—without stores, clouds, and synchronization?
+Find out here how to add and play an MP3 file to Kindle Fire.

 First, Non-Uniform Quantization

 Quantum tunneling, spooky action at a distance and principled uncertainties can only mean one thing: anything goes (your way).

 Let us throw off the shackles then of uniformity and quantize in a non-uniform manner—like Karlheinz Brandenburg did during the development of the MP3 standard of encoding music.
 (With non-uniform quantization, the scale adapts to the amplitude and even extreme spikes will fit a scale from, say, 1 to 100.)

 One new buzzword under our belts, how about getting one of those trusty old MP3 files into our hands?

 How to Add and Play an MP3 File to a Kindle Fire Tablet